ktatar/MASOM/README.md

-# MASOM
+# MASOM v2.0.0
-Musical Agent based on Self-Organizing Maps by Kıvanç Tatar
+Musical Agent based on Self-Organizing Maps v2.0.0 by Kıvanç Tatar

 For questions, contact ktatar@sfu.ca.

+This is a whole new version of MASOM.
+Hurray ╰(▔∀▔)╯

+In this version, you can separate the samples or audio excerpts that MASOM plays from the recordings that MASOM learns the musical structure.
+This version is incompatible with the previous versions of MASOM.

 Install following MAX packages from the package manager: